-Basis trading - A basis trade consists of a long position in the underlying crypto-asset and a short position in its derivative (in most cases, this refers to futures contracts).
+Basis Trading - A basis trade consists of a long position in the underlying crypto-asset and a short position in its derivative (in most cases, this refers to futures contracts).
 Basis refers to the price difference between the futures contract and the underlying spot market.
 It can be positive or negative, but usually, futures contracts trade at a premium to the spot market.
 Typically, the further away a contract’s expiration date is, the larger the basis.

-Spread trading - Spread trading is the simultaneous buying and selling of two related futures contracts.
+Spread Trading - Spread trading is the simultaneous buying and selling of two related futures contracts.
 For example, if you bought the BTCUSD September contract and sold the BTCUSD December contract, you would have a spread trade.
 In a spread trade, you are trading the price differential between two contracts.
 In a spread position, you would want the long side of the spread to increase in value relative to the short side or vice versa.

-Perpetual futures and Quarterly futures are designed to cater to the specific needs of users.
+Perpetual and quarterly futures are designed to cater to the specific needs of users.
 Overall, the futures market offers unparalleled flexibility, which allows traders to go long and short on a cryptocurrency using leverage.
 Also, this flexibility allows traders to create market-neutral strategies that offer uncorrelated returns to the broader market.

 Futures are especially useful for portfolio diversification.
 If you’re considering trading futures, it’s important to understand the pros and cons of perpetual and quarterly futures.
 To get the most out of trading futures, you can start with finding the right exchange and diversifying your portfolio.
 Read the following support articles for more information about Binance Futures:

 (Blog) Crypto Futures Trading: Things You Need to Know Before You Begin.

 (Blog) Crypto Futures Risk and Money Management: 5 Things You Can Do to Better Manage Trading Risk.